Skip to main content

 Two Approaches to Diagnosis

-Compare a specific run against chosen reference samples.Growth Monitoring is for when you have specific reference samples to compare against: known good runs, known bad runs, or runs representing particular outcomes.
-It shows time-resolved detail on how similarity evolves, which metrics diverge and when, and what the tool was doing at the moment of divergence.Use this when you need to understand exactly when and how a run departs from expected behavior.What you see:
+Inspect a single run over time to see exactly what happened.The Monitor page replays a run with its growth metrics, tool state, and detected events on one synchronized timeline.
+It shows time-resolved detail on how the process evolved, which metrics shifted and when, and what the tool was doing at the moment of a change.Use this when you need to understand exactly when and how a run departs from expected behavior.What you see:

 Setting Up